mohsr/print-adventure/README.md

 # print-adventure
-A procedurally-generated, text-based RPG written in Python (with save files)!
+# Mohsin Rizvi
+A procedurally-generated text-based RPG with save files!
+Also, written in Python.
+I'm starting this project because I want to get more experience using Python (this is why I'm not writing it in C++, my language of choice).